FLAC command line tool

 -h, --help

-Show basic usage and a list of all options
+Show basic usage and a list of all options, and quit.

 -d, --decode